katanaml/sparrow/sparrow-data/parse/README.md

 Use `mode="static"` if you want to simulate LLM call, without executing LLM backend.

-Use 'apply_annotation=True' to apply box annotations for structured data extraction
+Use `apply_annotation=True` to apply box annotations for structured data extraction

 Method `run_inference` will return results and number of pages processed.